b0661/serval-dna/INSTALL.md

     CC commandline.c
     ...
     LINK simulator
-    SERVALD CC test_cli.c
-    SERVALD CC log_context.c
-    SERVALD CC log_stderr.c
-    SERVALD CC context1.c
+    AR libservaldaemon.a
+    LINK servald
+    LINK libservaldaemon.so
     LINK serval-tests
     $

-On Solaris, the system `make` command may not be GNU Make, and the system `cc` command may not be GNU Gcc.
-The following may work:
+On Solaris and other proprietary platforms, the `make` command may not be GNU Make, and the `cc` command may not be the GNU C compiler.
+The following may
+work:

     $ cd $HOME/src/serval-dna
     $ autoreconf -f -i -I m4